Building community solutions, maximising the power of the Paralympics to overcome stigma and promoting Inclusive Design

 Sub-Programmes

-- Build capacity and participation: To learn from and build the capacity of existing community-led activities, this sub-programme will undertake action research working in informal settlements in Sierra Leone and Indonesia.
-Scoping of community-led solutions to AT, researching community-led practice; and developing mechanisms for the amplification of the views of AT users to inform the rest of the programme, this sub-programme is led by the Development Planning Unit at UCL with input from Leonard Cheshire.
+- SP 9: Build capacity and participation: To learn from and build the capacity of existing community-led activities, this sub-programme undertook action research working in informal settlements in Sierra Leone and Indonesia.
+Scoping of community-led solutions to AT, researching community-led practice; and developing mechanisms for the amplification of the views of AT users to inform the rest of the programme, this sub-programme was led by the Development Planning Unit (DPU) at UCL with input from Leonard Cheshire.

 Latest